64bit/web-crawler/README.md

 #### Intro

 Crawls the web within same domain, for example if start url is https://www.google.com, then it won't crawl https://maps.google.com.
 Crawler limits webpages visited to 2000.
+Crawler runs a BFS from start url.

 ####Usage